TreePAC Board – 2017

-Ken Jacobsen was a Democratic Party member of the State Senate in Washington, United States.
+Ken Jacobsen was a Democratic Party member of the Washington State Senate.
 He was elected to represent the 46th Legislative District in the Washington State House of Representatives in 1982 and was subsequently reelected for six more terms.
-He was appointed (and subsequently elected) to the State Senate in 1997, and served as Senator though 2010.
+He was appointed (and subsequently elected) to the State Senate in 1997, and served though 2010.
 He served as the Democratic Caucus Vice Chairman in 2003, the Majority Caucus Vice Chairman in 1999 and 2001, and he is a former chair of the House Higher Education Committee.
-He was the chair of the Senate Natural Resources, Oceans and Recreation Committee, and also served on the Transportation Committee, the Higher Education & Workforce Development Committee and the Agriculture and Rural Economic Development Committee.
+He was the chair of the Senate Natural Resources, Oceans and Recreation Committee, and on the Transportation Committee, Higher Education & Workforce Development Committee and Agriculture and Rural Economic Development Committee.

 Judy is a lifelong advocate for children and families, and has served on several boards.
 In 1986 she founded the Greater Rochester Attention Deficit Association, GRADDA, a group that promotes availability of information and advocacy, education and training opportunities for individuals with ADD.

-Steve Zemke is currently The Vice-Chair of the Seattle Urban Forestry Commission, serving in the wildlife biologist position.
+Steve Zemke- TreePAC Chair is currently The Vice-Chair of the Seattle Urban Forestry Commission, serving in the wildlife biologist position.
 Steve also serves as Chair of the Friends of Seattle’s Urban Forest which is active in promoting a long needed update to Seattle’s tree protection ordinance.
-Their website is at www.friends.urbanforests.org.
 They also have a facebook page – Friends of Seattle’s Urban Forest.

 Steve was the founder and Chair of Save the Trees – Seattle.
 They were the main organization behind the effort to save a madrone conifer forest area of about 120 trees in the NW corner of the Ingraham High School campus in North Seattle.
 His group also helped to pass an interim update to the current tree protection laws in Seattle.
 He proposed the idea of an Urban Forestry Commission for the City of Seattle which Seattle City Councilman Nick Licata championed as legislation and which the Seattle City Council passed.